cvc5/LFSC/README.md

 You need cmake (>= version 2.8.9), gmp, and flex to build LFSC Checker.

+On macOS, we recommend installing gmp and flex using homebrew.

 To build a regular build, issue:

 ```bash